Minnesota 4R Nutrient Stewardship Certification Program

 Welcome to Our Website

 Since 2016, the Minnesota Agricultural Community has been developing a proactive and responsible commitment to reducing nutrient losses in Minnesota.
-In 2020, the Minnesota Crop Production Retailers Association (MCPR) is launching a 4R Nutrient Stewardship Certification Program for agricultural retailers.
+In 2020, the Minnesota Crop Production Retailers Association (MCPR) launched a 4R Nutrient Stewardship Certification Program for agricultural retailers.
 This voluntary, industry-led certification program consists of 32 science-based best management practices and nutrient standards that will be audited by trained third-party auditors.
 The certification program will be governed by an eleven member board called the Minnesota Nutrient Stewardship Council (MNSC) and administered by MCPR.
 Within the MNSC, there is an advisory committee comprised of twenty-six companies and organizations that provides recommendations to the Council for improving the program.

 This approach provides a science-based framework for plant nutrition, sustained crop production, and reduced risk to the environment, while considering specific individual farms’ needs.
 The certification program will provide 4R industry standards for agricultural retailers and transparency with the public of how agriculture is playing a role in improving water quality and protecting water resources.
 This program and adoption of 4R science-based best practices will: